-Those preferring picnicking can visit Sweetgum Picnic Area, providing playground equipment, a baseball field, a restroom, and picnic tables.
+Those who prefer picnicking can visit Sweetgum Picnic Area, which provides playground equipment, a baseball field, a restroom, and picnic tables.
 It also has accessible bathroom facilities.
 Each group can use up to four tables.

 Hikers can choose from many trails in the park, including Perimeter Trail, Azalea Trail, Dogwood Trail, and Blueberry Trail.

-In addition, various programs are organized by park rangers for children.
+In addition, park rangers organize a variety of programs for kids.
 The ranger station is open from 8:00 to 3:45 p.m, seven days a week.